Life Sciences’ undergraduates are committed to improving the wellbeing of individuals, society, and the environments we live in.

 Majoring in Life Sciences

-The UCLA Division of Life Sciences offers 13 majors, spanning a wide range of academic areas – from psychology, physiology, molecular biology and immunology, to ecology, computational and systems biology, and human biology and society.
-[Click here to see a list of our majors and minors.]
+The UCLA Division of Life Sciences offers 13 majors, spanning a wide range of disciplines– from psychology, physiology, molecular biology and immunology, to ecology, computational and systems biology, and human biology and society.
+[Click here to see the full list of our majors and minors.]

 The process and requirements for entering a Life Sciences major depends on the particular major.
-For example, some majors require students to declare themselves a specific “pre-major”.
+For example, some majors require students to declare themselves “pre-majors.”

 Introduction to Life Sciences’ majors (links to videos)